flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteCorsPolicy
-### <p>Deletes the cross-origin resource sharing (CORS) configuration information that is set for the container.</p> <p>To use this operation, you must have permission to perform the <code>MediaStore:DeleteCorsPolicy</code> action.
-The container owner has this permission by default and can grant this permission to others.</p>
+<blockquote><p>Deletes the cross-origin resource sharing (CORS) configuration information that is set for the container.</p> <p>To use this operation, you must have permission to perform the <code>MediaStore:DeleteCorsPolicy</code> action.
+The container owner has this permission by default and can grant this permission to others.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_